-The least compelling reason for getting rid of moles is that they leave a lawn in shambles with their molehills and their tunnels, or “runways” as they’re called in the pest control industry.
-Better reasons to get rid of moles are the concerns of gardeners and the damage a mole can do to a garden, depending on the species and how hungry they are.
+One of the main reasons for getting rid of moles is that they leave a lawn in shambles with their molehills and their tunnels, or “runways” as they’re called in the pest control industry.
+A far better reason to get rid of moles are the concerns of gardeners and the damage a mole can do to a garden, dependant on the mole species and how hungry they are.
 The thing is, a gardener (or the person in charge of lawn maintenance) has to decide which is more important, getting rid of grubs and other garden pests or getting rid of moles.
-Moles are under your lawn and in your garden for one reason and one reason alone: there is food in that there dirt, and lots of it.
+Moles are under your lawn and in your garden for one reason and one reason alone: there is food in that dirt, and lots of it.

 Moles love grubs and/or beetle larvae.
 Earthworms are yummy, too.
 But mostly they’re there for the grubs.
 So, obviously, if you have a problem with grubs, it might be a good idea to let the moles live.
 Moles don’t do that much damage to the vegetation, really.
 Their jaws aren’t strong like a groundhog’s.
 If, however, you have a supermole on your hands, then here are some ways to certainly get rid of moles.